 Learn how to draw a great looking Crossed Arms with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Crossed Arms.
+By following the simple steps, you too can easily draw a perfect Crossed Arms.

 Crossing one's arms can be a form of nonverbal communication, making one's feelings known through gestures and posture.
 The crossing of the arms may indicate stubbornness, defiance, rebellion, skepticism, or hostility.

 For example, a child may cross his or her arms when defying the instructions of a parent or teacher.
 It is often accompanied by a frown.